-The Blue Line will provide rapid transit along Washington Street between Cumberland and the Airport, replacing and improving the existing Route 8 local service, providing fast, frequent and reliable transit service for its entirety of 24 miles.
+The Blue Line will provide rapid transit along Washington Street between Cumberland and the Airport, using I-70 west of Holt Road.
+Service will replace and improve the existing Route 8, providing fast, frequent and reliable transit service for its entirety of 24 miles.

 Station Spacing: ½ – 1 mile

 Distance: 24 miles